-Students, parents and teachers wrapped up the Sunday School year with a trip to the Manitoba Childrens' Museum on June 24.
-Please consider joining us when we resume in the fall.
+Students, parents and teachers wrapped up the Sunday School year with a trip to the Manitoba Childrens' Museum in June.
+Please join us when Sunday School resumes in September.

 As part of this summer's Habitat for Humanity St. Vital Interfaith Build,

-we will be making sandwiches for the crew on August 14 or 15 (date to
+we will be making sandwiches for the crew on Tues, August 14 at 9 am.

 Five years ago we hosted a summer enrichment program for children of newcomer families.
 This year we are doing it again, this time offering space for 40 children aged 9-14 through a program run by the Resource Center for Student Achievement and Enrichment (RECSAE) Inc. Read more.